 The purpose of the Bonus Plan is to advance the best interests of the Company and its stockholders by providing key management employees with additional incentives to assist the Company in meeting and exceeding its business goals.
 The Company's Bonus Plan is administered by the Compensation Committee of the Board of Directors.
-In order to satisfy the requirements of Section 162(m), the Bonus Plan provides that, during any period in which the Compensation Committee is not comprised entirely of two or more "outside directors" (as defined in the regulations under Section 162(m)), the Board of Directors will delegate administration of the Bonus Plan to a separate Bonus Plan Committee that is comprised entirely of two or more "outside directors" for purposes of Section 162(m).
+In order to satisfy the requirements of Section 162(m), the Bonus Plan provides that, during any period in which the Compensation Committee is not comprised entirely of two or more "outside directors" (as defined in the regulations under Section 162(m)), the Board of Directors will delegate administration of the Bonus Plan to a separate Bonus Plan Committee that is comprised entirely of two or more "outside directors."
+All of the present members of the Compensation Committee are "outside directors" for purposes of Section 162(m).